taran-maker/taran/README.md

 # question1

- * drag the pyhton file to winSCP
+ * copy and paste the python file into winSCP
- * drag the makefile to winSCP
+ * copy and paste the into winSCP
  * open putty apllication
  * enter command: make question1 and press enter
  * enter the message you want to encrypt in " " and press enter.